 In the meantime, you can enjoy a very Colombian, family beach.
 There are fewer vendors to harass you and the beach is protected and calmer than Cartagena.
 Here you can also enjoy some of the best ´´Sancocho de Pescado´´ anywhere.

 FREE GUIDE!
 Get Essential Information on Protecting Your Assets

 I passed many delicious Sunday afternoons at Playa de Oro.
 My favourite restaurant is owned by Alberto.
 By the way, here most restaurants do not have names.
 As you arrive at the village of Manzanillo, the dance begins.
 Many young locals will surround your car and try to direct you to a particular location, very probably their own family´s facility.
 Don´t get sidetracked.
 Follow the road past all of the huts along the Manzanillo beach until you reach Playa de Oro.
 Just as you hit the beach and enter Playa de Oro, on the right-hand side is Alberto´s cookhouse.
 Here, one of his many children or grandchildren will direct you to a parking space closer to the water.

 The tables are of crude construction, as is everything.
 The tablecloth may not be spotless as it is tacked to a table sitting on the sand.
 Shelters from the sun are constructed from palm fronds and protect you from the sun and the heat.

 Don´t be easily diverted to a restaurant along the Manzanillo side or Playa de Oro.
 I have been eating at Alberto´s for over 8 years and for local food, prepared for a Colombian clientele I always leave satisfied.

-If you prefer 5 star spotlessness and pristine hygiene then the village of Manzanillo or the Playa de Oro are not the where you should go.
+If you prefer 5-star spotlessness and pristine hygiene then the village of Manzanillo or the Playa de Oro are not where you should go.
 Life goes on in Manzanillo with or without us.
-Why not be part of the experience ?
+Why not be part of the experience?